johnlee-jh/IEEE-HOPE/README.md

 ## How to Modify the Theme
 When you modify a file within your current theme, you will have to reload the page to see your changes.
 For help on actual development, see [https://ghost.org/docs/api/v3/handlebars-themes/](https://ghost.org/docs/api/v3/handlebars-themes/).

-## Deployment
-After pushing your branch, make a Pull Request.
-This will cause a Github Action to trigger and automatically deploy the theme to [https://ghost.andrewkdinh.com/](https://ghost.andrewkdinh.com/) under the name `dev-liebling`.
-If it looks like the theme did not update, then please head to the admin console at [https://ghost.andrewkdinh.com/ghost](https://ghost.andrewkdinh.com/ghost) and change the theme to `dev-liebling`.